kebirokacha/AccessController/README.md

 # Access Controller Python

-An Access controller use AI to detect the unauthorized access and send alert message vai email it save records
+An Access controller use AI to detect the unauthorized access and send alert message vai email and it save records

 ## Table of Contents
 - [Installation](#installation)